QuEST-Kit/QuEST/README.md

 ```
 To run on arcus-b, use the job submission script examples/mpiJob.sh

-Note that the API to the QUEST library is unchanged when running on multiple nodes.
+Note that the API to the QuEST library is unchanged when running on multiple nodes.
 The template file basicTemplate.c
 is valid for both single and multi node environments.

 ## API Documentation